HTTPArchive/almanac.httparchive.org/src/content/en/2022/seo.md

 Of note, Yandexbot was specified in just 0.5% of robots.txt files in 2021.
 By 2022 , there was a six-fold increase, with 3% of files specifying Yandexbot.

-### Index If Embedded Tag
+### `IndexIfEmbedded` Tag

-In January 2022, Google introduced a new robots tag called _indexifembedded. _The tag offers control over indexation when content is embedded in an iframe on a page, even when a noindex tag has been applied.
+In January 2022, Google introduced a new robots tag called _indexifembedded_.
+The tag offers control over indexation when content is embedded in an iframe on a page, even when a noindex tag has been applied.

 Let’s start by determining the percentage of pages for which the new tag is possibly applicable.